sogeti-esec-lab/android-fde/README.md

 Use over "fastboot oem read_mmc" currently only supports HTC One HBOOT < 1.56.0000.

 To dump Wiko WAX phones, use the scripts included in the "dump_nvtegra" directory.
-The dumping process for Linux and Windows is discribed also in the README.md of this same directory.
+The dumping process for Linux and Windows is described also in the README.md of this same directory.

 ## License